nhatcher/EqualToSheets/packages/sdk/typescript/README.md

 will print:

 ```
-Sheets error occurred!
-SheetsError: A worksheet already exists with that name
+Calc error occurred!
+CalcError: A worksheet already exists with that name
 ```

 ## Examples